johnridesabike/bikewalklife/posts/2021/03/2020-drastically-changed-walking-in-suburbs.md

 - '2020'
 - pandemic
 - suburbs
+excerpt: >
+  The pandemic brought about a lot of changes in the way we use our streets, but a recent report shows that it changed walking in suburbs more than in city centers.

 ---
 The pandemic brought about a lot of changes in the way we use our streets, but a recent report shows that it changed walking in suburbs more than in city centers.